LuisaE/opportunities/README.md

 1. Create a Linkedin and a GitHub and add some projects.
 2. Read this resume guide and update your resume: [How to Write a Kickass Resume](https://docs.google.com/document/u/1/d/e/2PACX-1vQpvbP8lzPvZrNvrX58UlacpQiLgh1fBQYfOS2pEJZvp-zOb9uKQJYKSsDQ6mJWoPf3H09OmdrLDcaK/pub?fbclid=IwAR0HLo_mONStDfwLuDcYo2eexckwo5VKM2L4Lh5O4hcQnVfjUU5RrZJ-2bM) and [This is what a GOOD resume should look like](https://www.careercup.com/resume?fbclid=IwAR1FyQqS0pwgjRCnNgzLNO70ndWAp9Ok9jQScMAyJxVtqK3_NOimNV9fmWY)
 3. Go to the career center and ask them to check your resume, or ask someone you know to check it for you.
 4. Get a CS related student job, there are some at Carleton!
 Examples: CS TA and grader, Data Squad, Web Services Student Developer, Academic Technology and ITS student worker, digital humanities intern...
+5. You can also get a part-time internship!
+Some companies that offer part-time internships are Warner Bros.
+Discovery, Fox News, Box, Wix, The Home Depot, HPE, and IBM.
-5. Ask for referrals if you know someone that works for the company that you are applying - more likely to get an interview.
+6. Ask for referrals if you know someone that works for the company that you are applying - more likely to get an interview.
 There is a list with Alumni willing to refer Carleton students.
-6. If you don't want to purchase one of the resources (say, leetcode) yourself, you can always get a group of friends together and split the cost.
+7. If you don't want to purchase one of the resources (say, leetcode) yourself, you can always get a group of friends together and split the cost.
 This will also help you keep each other accountable.
-7. Mock interviews with friends or online using a tool like Pramp is a great way to get a real life technical interview experience.
+8. Mock interviews with friends or online using a tool like Pramp is a great way to get a real life technical interview experience.
-8. Want to know what's an SWE intern's salary at big tech companies?
+9. Want to know what's an SWE intern's salary at big tech companies?
 Check [Levels.fyi](https://www.levels.fyi/internships/?track=Software%20Engineer)